NathanCartwright/Project-Euler/README.md

 # Project-Euler
-A compilation of math based challenges simulated in code
+A compilation of math based challenges simulated in code to polish skills.